tactile-eng/tauri-plugin-mobile-share/README.md

 Here's how you can install this project in your app:

-1. Add this line to your project's `cargo.toml`: `tauri-plugin-mobile-share = { git = "https://github.com/tactile-eng/tauri-plugin-mobile-share", branch = "release" }`
-2. Add this line to your project's `package.json` dependency section: `"plugin-mobile-share": "tactile-eng/tauri-plugin-mobile-share#release"`
+1. Use `cargo` to install in your tauri `src-tauri` directory: `cargo add tauri-plugin-mobile-share`
-3. Use `npm` or your preferred alternative to install stuff: `npm install`
+2. Use `npm` (or your preferred alternative) to install the guest bindings in your `package.json`'s directory: `npm install tauri-plugin-mobile-share`

 ## Usage